ChristianAgren/todo-database/README.md

 ### Passing grades:

-- Project uses 4 endpoints (GET, POST, PUT & DELETE) for a resource.
+- Git & GitHub have been used (Completed)
+- The project has a README.md file (look above for more info) (Completed)
+- The project is handed in on time!
 (Completed)
-- All endpoints can be used by a .rest file.
+- It needs to be atleast two resources with CRUD-Endpoints (Completed)
+- You should be able to register, log in and create content that is related to the user, that's logged in.
 (Completed)
-- The API data is saved locally in the server file (See below)
-- Git & GitHub is used for the project.
+- Only logged in users should be able to perform C_UD operations on their content.
 (Completed)
-- The Project contains a README.md file.
+- All content should be saved in MongoDB.
 (Completed)
-- The assignment is turned in on time.
-(Completed)

 ### Extra credits

 - All of the passing grades are completed.
 (Completed)
-- The API data is saved in a .JSON file instead of locally in the server file.
+- There should be an admin role that has admin privileges for all CRUD operations on all content.
 (Completed)
-- The API data is updated when something is added, updated or removed.
-(Completed)
-- A simple frontend UI is built to fetch the endpoints and modify the API data, aswell as presenting the result via GET.
-(Completed)
-- An additional GET endpoint is added so that the user can fetch a specific data point.
+- The admin should have access to a user interface that lists all users and their roles.
+The admin should be able to use the user interface to remove users and change their roles.
 (Completed)